Smoke3785/console.mog/README.md

 - Determine interoperability with CLI tools that handle other stuff
 - Make static mode for CI

+### Known bugs
+- logs created by piping a stream to console.mog() aren't included when the console re-renders on resize.
+Subsequent messages will restore the output, though...

 ### Future features
 - `console.promise(promise)` syntax, `console.promiseAll(promises)` syntax.
 - Render boxes, links, rainbow text.